How to Keep Rats Away From Your Chicken Coop

 Remove All Feeders from the Run at Night Time

 Rats are nocturnal creatures, so you’ll find that they’re most active at night, due to their poor vision.
-During the day, rats are highly sensitive to light, which means that their eyesight is extremely blurred.
+During the day, rats are highly sensitive to light, which means that their eyesight is extremely blurred in the daytime.
 Rats love being out at night because it gives them more of an advantage in that they can see their predators.

 You will therefore need to continue to take measures after your chickens have gone to sleep, in order to keep your coop safe at night as well.
 You can do this by securely covering or even entirely removing the chicken feeder and treat dispenser (or multiple) at nightfall, and then returning them to the run in the morning.
 Chickens are usually closed up in their coop at night so don’t worry about them missing out on a midnight snack!